Scheduling multiple agile Earth observation satellites with multiple observations: Literature review

 Optimal solutions for CEOS scheduling problems can be found for small instances. \cite{GabrelVanderpooten-61} solve CEOS scheduling problems with a single satellite using a graph-theoretical procedure. \cite{Bensana96exactand} propose a depth-first branch-and-bound (B\&B) algorithm with constraint satisfaction ingredients, requiring limited space.
 Upper bounds for CEOS scheduling problems have been studied in~\cite{Benoist-104} and \cite{VasquezHao-271}.
 Since exact methods may fail to find optimal solutions in reasonable runtimes, approximate algorithms are viable practical alternatives for CEOS scheduling, especially for large instances with multiple satellites.
-Various versions of genetic algorithms have been developed for CEOS scheduling \citep{WolfeSorensen-272,Han-162,KimChang-103,2013Kolici}, and local search techniques have also been widely applied~\citep{VasquezHao-255,LemaitreVerfaillie-269,2013Kolici}.
-Other heuristic methods have also been studied; \cite{WolfeSorensen-272}, for instance, propose a constructive method with fast and simple priority dispatch. \cite{LinLiao-60} describe a Lagrangian relaxation heuristic to obtain near-optimal solutions. \cite{WangReinelt-50} develop a decision support system considering mission conflicts.
+Various versions of genetic algorithms have been developed for CEOS scheduling \citep{Han-162,KimChang-103,2013Kolici,zhang2022improved}, and heuristics have also been widely applied~\citep{LemaitreVerfaillie-269,2013Kolici,wu2022ensemble}.

-The complexity of agile satellite scheduling is significantly higher than for the conventional case. \cite{GabrelMoulet-258} first studied single AEOS scheduling using graph-theoretical concepts.
-Various classes of approximate methods have been developed for AEOS scheduling since \cite{LemaitreVerfaillie-269} explicitly introduced this problem in the early 21$st$ century; the authors design four simple heuristic algorithms.
-Considering stereoscopic and visibility constraints, \cite{HabetVasquez52} formulate AEOS scheduling as a constrained optimization problem and propose a tabu search method with partial enumeration. \cite{TangpattanakulJozefowiez10} adopt a local search heuristic for AEOS scheduling, and compare with a biased random-key genetic algorithm. \cite{WangChen-7} model AEOS scheduling by means of a directed acyclic graph, regarding each node as a discrete observation mission, and propose a heuristic to scan the graph. \cite{liu2017adaptive} construct an adaptive large neighborhood search metaheuristic with six removal operators and three insertion operators.